 So overall Ghent is totally worth to visit in Christmas time.
 The city is magically decorated with not only beautiful Christmas lights but also true pine trees attached to light poles around the central part.
 Even the iconic Castle of the Counts got into the Holidays mood and adorned its medieval patio with Christmas tree and fake snow.
 By the way, a visit to the castle is highly recommended.

-With all this jolly atmosphere around us, certainly Ghent's Christmas market wouldn't disappoint us.
-They offer more than 150 wooden huts spread around its old town picturesque neighborhood and this is what makes it unique.
-All the market is framed by imposing medieval constructions: the St Bavo Cathedral, the Belfry of Ghent and the St Nicholas' Church (yep the saint who inspired the creators of Santa Clause).
+With all this jolly atmosphere around us, Ghent Christmas market wouldn't disappoint us.
+There are more than 150 wooden huts spread around its old town picturesque neighborhood and this is what makes it unique.
+All the market is framed by imposing medieval constructions: the St Bavo Cathedral, the Belfry of Ghent and the St Nicholas' Church (the saint who inspired the creators of Santa Clause).
 All this sensorial experience is completed with the scent of the Glühwein (mulled wine) and wooden fire and the many food options of seasonal food (raclette, tartiflette, smoked salmon, brätwurst, etc.).
 For those more adventurous, there is also an ice skating rink for you to burn some calories and a Ferris wheel to admire it all from above.

 Of course we couldn't visit Ghent and not see one of its most important monument.
 The Castle of the Counts (also know as Gravensteen) is the only preserved medieval castle in Flanders and maybe this has to do with its moat and rather developed defensive system.